-institution; at least this is the view of Alfred Cortot.
+The early reviews of the Sonata by Lalo and Debussy should be viewed in the context of the dispute around the Schola Cantorum.
+Lalo emphasised heavily a Beethovenian model, while Debussy opposed this because he saw Lalo as a mouthpiece for that institution; at least this is the view of Alfred Cortot.
 Other critics, some of whom I have listed on the slide, commented on the strong sense of unity across the breadth of the long work, the relationship to the music of d'Indy, the intensity of the finale, and so on.

-French pianism of the time was divided between a quite rhythmically strict and finger-oriented tradition looking back to the playing of Henri Herz and Ferdinand Kalkbrenner, and players who looked further afield to the tradition of Liszt, one of whom was Risler, who studied first with Émile Decombes, a disciple of Chopin, and also Louis Diémer, to whom Franck's Variations symphoniques, Saint-Saëns' Fifth Concerto, and works of Chiakovsky, Lalo, Massenet and Fauré were dedicated, but who was also a harpsichordist and notorious for his dryness and severity of style.
-The Risler then studied for several years in Germany with three different Liszt pupils - Eugen d'Albert, Bernard Stavenhagen and Karl Klindworth.
-His recordings give some hints of how he might have played the Dukas: for example his sustaining of a legato line whilst playing a variety of ornamental writing underneath in Rameau, his very still and concentrated playing of the chordal writing in the slow movement of Beethoven's Fourth Piano Concerto, or his very brilliant, clear but controlled performance of a Mendelssohn Scherzo.
+French pianism of the time was divided between a quite rhythmically strict and finger-oriented tradition looking back to the playing of Henri Herz and Ferdinand Kalkbrenner, and players who looked further afield to the tradition of Liszt, one of whom was Risler, who studied first with Émile Decombes, a disciple of Chopin, and also Louis Diémer, to whom Franck's Variations symphoniques, Saint-Saëns' Fifth Concerto, and works of Chaikovsky, Lalo, Massenet and Fauré were dedicated, but who was also a harpsichordist and notorious for his dryness and severity of style.42 Risler then studied for several years in Germany with three different Liszt pupils - Eugen d'Albert, Bernard Stavenhagen and Karl Klindworth.
+Alfred Cortot saw in him the pianist who opposed the exact, neat and elegant playing style of Herz, Kalkbrenner and others with an approach which 'imposed his artistry', calling him 'a Siegfried of the piano'.
+43 Risler's recordings give some hints of how he might have played the Dukas: for example his sustaining of a legato line whilst playing a variety of ornamental writing underneath in Rameau, his very still and concentrated playing of the chordal writing in the slow movement of Beethoven's Fourth Piano Concerto, or his very brilliant, clear but controlled performance of a Mendelssohn Scherzo.
+On